Annapurna Temple, Titagarh

-Annapurna Temple, Titagarh, is a Hindu navaratna (nine-pinnacled) heritage temple situated on the bank of the Ganges at Rasmani ghat at Titagarh, Barrackpore in North 24 Paragana.
+Annapurna Temple, is a Hindu temple navaratna (nine-pinnacled) heritage situated on the bank of the Ganges at Rasmani ghat at Titagarh, Barrackpore in North 24 Paragana.
 The temple is similar to the Bhavatarini temple at Dakshineswar.
+Inside the main temple sanctum, you can see Lord Shiva and Maa Annapurna idols.
+The idol of Lord Shiva is made of silver and of Maa Annapurna is made of ashtadhatu (astha means eight and dhatu means metal) which is an alloy of eight metals.

 History

 Annapurna Temple was built on 12 April 1875, by Jagadamba Devi, youngest daughter of Rani Rashmoni.
 She was married to Mathur Mohan Biswas, who after the death of his first wife Karunamoyee, married Jagadamba Devi.
 Their son Dwarikanath Biswas made all the arrangements for the establishment of this temple.
 The temple was opened to devotees by Ramakrishna.
 Inside the temple complex there is a Natmandir, six Shiva temples and two Nahabatkhanas.